corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 In my opinion, that's even better than keyword arguments.
 That's because the labels are still present, the duplication disappears, and nothing needs to change in how we call functions.

-This is one of my favorite small pieces of Rust syntax because it's cuts down on boilerplate with little fanfare, and it works in a lot of places, not just function calls.

 ## Composition is a superpower

 The thing I like the most about Rust is how each concept nicely interacts with the others.
-That is not an easy task and Rust deserves a lot of credit for that.
+That is not an easy task, and Rust deserves a lot of credit for that.

 For example, suppose we want a complex HTTP request API with: